ElectronicBabylonianLiterature/ebl-ai-api/README.md

 # Ebl Ai Api
-Server deploying a deep learning model for inference on detecting bounding boxes on cuneiform sign tablets For **training + data/weights** please refer to [cuneiform-sign-detection repo](https://github.com/ElectronicBabylonianLiterature/cuneiform-sign-detection)
+Server deploying a deep learning model for inference on detecting bounding boxes on cuneiform sign tablets For **training** please refer to [cuneiform-sign-detection repo](https://github.com/ElectronicBabylonianLiterature/cuneiform-sign-detection)

 ## Table of contents